Linsonnaval/linsonnaval.github.io/README.md

 Sincerely,
 Rachael Shapira
 <hr>
-Steven Hovland - Staff Software Engineer at Ad Hoc (reported to Linson)
+Steven Hovland - Staff Software Engineer at Ad Hoc (reported to Linson)<br>

 Linson was excellent to work for.
 He was flexible and always focused on completing the work without burning out.
 He is always positive and willing to help figure out whatever is blocking the work or resolving a personal issue or things related to benefits.
 Linson is knowledgeable and quick to understand a technical problem or relate to a personal need.